guillaumemonet/Rad/README.md

 [PHP](https://php.net) 7.1+ and [Composer](https://getcomposer.org) are required.

-To get the latest version of RAD Micro-Framework, simply add the following line to the require block of your `composer.json` file:
+To get the latest version of RAD Framework, simply add the following line to the require block of your `composer.json` file:

 ```
 "rad/rad-framework": "dev-master"